Probate Q&A Series

 1. Detailed Answer

-When a trustee misuses or mismanages trust assets, beneficiaries have the right under North Carolina law to seek the trustee’s removal.
+When a trustee misuses or mismanages trust assets, beneficiaries may seek the trustee’s removal under North Carolina law.
 The Uniform Trust Code, codified in Chapter 36C of the North Carolina General Statutes, provides the legal framework for this process.

 Understand the Trustee’s Duties

 A trustee holds a fiduciary duty to act in the best interest of beneficiaries.
-That duty includes loyalty, impartiality, prudence, and full disclosure of trust matters.
+That duty includes loyalty, impartiality, prudence, and keeping qualified beneficiaries reasonably informed about the administration of the trust.
 If a trustee diverts, wastes, or recklessly invests trust funds, the trustee breaches these duties.

 Grounds for Removal